Skip to main content

 :::tip See also For a complete workflow including CI automation, see Maintaining Wrapper Packages — Binary Apps. :::

-devtools pull-fnm
+devtools pull-node

 Pull latest npm package versions from the npm registry.
-Requires a file argument specifying the path to the FNM apps JSON file.
+Requires a file argument specifying the path to the node apps JSON file.
 Descriptions are always fetched from the registry.
 If the file doesn't exist, an empty {} JSON file is created automatically.

-datamitsu devtools pull-fnm <file>
+datamitsu devtools pull-node <file>

-datamitsu devtools pull-fnm config/src/fnmApps.json
+datamitsu devtools pull-node config/src/nodeApps.json

-datamitsu devtools pull-fnm config/src/fnmApps.json --update
+datamitsu devtools pull-node config/src/nodeApps.json --update

 FlagDescription